 Devise a Plan for Coping

-Write a letter to your ex, and burn it.
-Talk to your best friend for hours.
-Or consult a therapist if you truly want some unbiased advice.
-Whatever route—or routes—you choose to go down, it’s important to cope with the situation instead of avoiding it.
-Some people choose to keep themselves so busy that they don’t actually spend time acknowledging the loss.
-Trust us—take the time to grieve before you end up freaking out over a spilled cup of coffee three months later.
+Write a letter to your ex and burn it, talk to your best friend for hours, or consult a therapist if you truly want some unbiased advice.
+Whatever route you choose to go down, it’s important to cope with the situation instead of avoiding it.
+Some people try to keep themselves so busy that they don’t actually spend time acknowledging the loss.
+But take the time to grieve so you can start the healing process.

 Some of us can’t understand the concept of “staying friends,” while others tend to keep in touch with their exes.
 Regardless of whether you will keep contact in the long run, now’s not the time to stay connected.
-“Even if your breakup was not an emotional high-wire act, as so many are, there needs to be time apart to break the bond ‘the couple,’” says Susan J. Elliott, author of Getting Past Your Breakup.
+“Even if your breakup was not an emotional high-wire act, as so many are, there needs to be time apart to break the bond of 'the couple,’” says Susan J. Elliott, author of Getting Past Your Breakup.
 “This is part of the grieving process.
 When the ex is still there, it stalls the process and confuses the mind.”

 Be Kind to Yourself

 Even if it was your idea to break up, that doesn’t mean this isn’t an emotionally taxing situation for you, too.
-You need to take the blame off of yourself—you’re not a bad person for what you did (wanting to be happy is never a crime).
+You need to take the blame off of yourself—you’re not a bad person for what you did (and wanting to be happy is never a crime).
 Keep your best interests at hand, whether that means you need some alone time, a trip away with friends, or even a mental health day with your sweet pals, Ben & Jerry.